Must-have Photographer Features, Advice For Young Photographers And More – Photo Agent Angela Woods Interview

 Angela Woods: Garden is a new agency that is launching next month and it is in response to some of the talent that has helped us realise our moving image and stills photography projects.
 They are people who are just as talented and driven as our photographers.
 I had some approaches from people saying, “We like the way you represent photographers, what about something for other people?”
 So it just seemed entirely logical and now the Angela Woods Agency has had a little sister.

-We thank Angela for the talk and look forward to your submissions to student, shoot on mobile or one of the 13 commercial photography categories.
+We thank Angela for the talk and look forward to your submissions to one of the 13 commercial photography categories.